RomanPlusPlus/open-source-human-mind/README.md

 # Roadmap

+1. Add versions of different sizes, for models of different context limitations

-1. Add deployments: GPTs, a Telegram bot, etc.
+2. Add deployments: GPTs, a Telegram bot, etc.

-2. Add the entire corpus of my texts
+3. Add the entire corpus of my texts

-3. Add a 3d model of the body
+4. Add a 3d model of the body

-4. Add biological data: DNA, ECG and MRT of the brain etc
+5. Add biological data: DNA, ECG and MRT of the brain etc

 # FAQ